 Another factor to consider is the heavy pressure put on the body while sleeping.
 Sitting too long can cause anyone’s butt to get sore.
-Quick relief can happen by just standing up briefly, in order to take the pressure off your rear end.
-When the body is put through enough stress or pressure, it feels sore in some places and sometimes knots in the muscle can develop.
+Quick-relief can happen by just standing up briefly, in order to take the pressure off your rear end.
+When the body is put through enough stress or pressure, it feels sore in some places, and sometimes knots in the muscle can develop.
 These knot are known as trigger points.
-The body feels pain that can range from mild discomfort or to the point that the body can’t move because of the pain.
+The body feels the pain that can range from mild discomfort or to the point that the body can’t move because of the pain.

 Most of us attribute this to sore muscles to which we take pills, apply topical pain relievers or scented oils.
 But to be specific, when there are knots in the muscle, the problem is what’s known as a Myofascial Trigger Point.
-There are many factors that can lead to developing painful trigger points around the body and one of those factors could be caused by sleeping on a poor mattress.
+There are many factors that can lead to developing painful trigger points around the body, and one of those factors could be caused by sleeping on a poor mattress.
 A good mattress can absorb the body’s pressure and disperse the weight while you sleep.
-Without a proper mattress, can pressure points lead to trigger points?
-Resulting in back pain, body pain or fibromyalgia?
+Without a proper bed, can pressure points lead to trigger points?
+Are you resulting in back pain, body pain, or fibromyalgia?
 Let’s examine this issue.
-We have a list of the best rated mattress for pressure relief listed at the end of this article and you can find them listed on our website.
+We have a list of the best-rated mattress for pressure relief listed at the end of this article, and you can find them listed on our website.

 Myofascial Trigger Points

-A myofascial trigger point is an irritable area in the fascia or connecting tissue surrounding the skeletal muscle or within the muscle fibers themselves.
+A myofascial trigger point is a sensitive area in the fascia or connecting tissue surrounding the skeletal muscle or within the muscle fibers themselves.
 They manifest themselves as tender nodules composed of taut bands of muscle fibers that have contracted and failed to relax.
-The laymen’s term for trigger points are knots.
-The term “trigger point” first appeared around 1942, since touching the affected area would result in radiated pain and a reaction by the patient.
+The laymen’s term for trigger points is knots.
+The name “trigger point” first appeared around 1942, since touching the affected area would result in radiated pain and a reaction by the patient.
 More than one trigger point can occur at the same time and can happen anywhere on the body.

 The characteristics of the myofascial trigger point include the following:

-A small painful area of muscle tissue that’s not due to external injury, trauma, inflammation, degeneration or infection.
-Though if not treated, inflammation may occur and unlike external injuries, this is internal in nature.
+A small painful area of muscle tissue that’s not due to external injury, trauma, inflammation, degeneration, or infection.
+Though if not treated, swelling may occur, and unlike external injuries, this is internal.

 The painful area is characterized by a small nodule that once stimulated or triggered, results in a twitch response by the patient.